gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Potential breaking changes

+### Local build cache directory cleanup is now time-based

+Previously, Gradle would clean up the [local build cache directory](userguide/build_cache.html#sec:build_cache_configure_local) only if the size of its contents reached 5 GB, or whatever was configured in `targetSizeInMB`.
+From now on Gradle will instead clean up everything older than 7 days, regardless of the size of the cache directory.
+As a consequence `targetSizeInMB` is now deprecated, and changing its value has no effect.

+The minimum age for entries to be cleaned up can now be configured in `settings.gradle` via the [`removeUnusedEntriesAfterDays`](dsl/org.gradle.caching.local.DirectoryBuildCache.html#org.gradle.caching.local.DirectoryBuildCache:removeUnusedEntriesAfterDays) property:

+    buildCache {
+        local {
+            removeUnusedEntriesAfterDays = 30
+        }
+    }

 ### Added annotationProcessor configurations

 The `java-base` plugin will now add an `<sourceSetName>AnnotationProcessor` configuration for each source set.
 This might break when the user already defined such a configuration.
 We recommend removing your own and using the configuration provided by `java-base`.